BolajiAyodeji/inspireNuggets/docs/README.md

     - Select `More Tools`
     - Select `Extensions`
     - Click on the `Load UnPacked` button at the upper left corner
-    - Locate the directory you cloned the repository to
+    - Locate the directory you cloned the repository to and Click OK
-    - Click OK
     - Now the Extension should be added to the list in Developer's Mode
     - Open a `New Tab` to preview the extension
     - Now when you make changes to the cloned repository, this Unpacked Extension would be updated